 As you can see from the graphic above, Microsoft published their initial release of Windows 10 in July 2015.
 Feature updates are named (Initial Release) and receive a version number (“1507”) that is based on its release date (YYMM).
 In a deviation from the expected, Microsoft announced that the originally planned end-of-life date for version 1507 was being pushed back from March 26, 2017 and was subsequently confirmed for a new date of May 9, 2017.
 Only the LTSC is still receiving updates at this point.

 In November 2015, Microsoft released the first feature upgrade (1511 or the so-called November Upgrade).
 Four months later, in March 2016, this release was declared enterprise ready and published into the Current Branch for Business.
 On August 2, 2016, Microsoft published the first Anniversary Upgrade which was widely anticipated by larger organizations.
-Microsoft published the next update, the so-called Creators Update, on April 11, 2017 which became available in the Current Branch for Business branch on July 27, 2017, and therefore deemed enterprise ready.
-The next update will be the Fall Creators Update, slated for October 17th, 2017.
+Microsoft published the Creators Update, on April 11, 2017 which was deemed enterprise ready and released into the Semi-Annual Channel on July 27, 2017.
+The latest update, the so-called Fall Creators Update, was originally slated for September and released on October 17th, 2017.